 Solar Argos/GPS PTT-100s

-Since the introduction in 2001 of our first GPS enhanced solar backpack PTT, the 70g GPS PTT, we have progressed through five generations of these devices.
-Our latest weighs only 22g, allowing a bird weighing as little as 700g to be tracked with GPS accuracy.
-These units not only provide accurate locations (typically within ±18m) but have added a tool in the biologist’s arsenal to fight the negative effects of radio interference in several areas around the world.
+Since the introduction in 2001 of our first GPS enhanced solar backpack PTT, the 70g GPS PTT, we have progressed through six generations of these devices.
+Our latest weighs only 17g, allowing a bird weighing as little as 570g to be tracked with GPS accuracy.
+These units not only provide accurate locations (typically within ±18m) but have added a tool in the biologist’s arsenal to fight the negative effects of radio interference of Argos reception in several areas around the world.
 A single message from a GPS PTT equipped with our 2D software contains five accurate fixes from the five preceding days.
 In contrast, the Argos system alone cannot Doppler locate a PTT with a single message.
-Our 3D software reports altitude, position, latitude, longitude, and even heading and speed when the bird is flying.
+Our 3D software reports altitude, position (latitude and longitude) and even heading and speed when the bird is flying.

 How does a GPS PTT function?